 Dental bridges are a way of anchoring dental prosthetics to any remaining healthy teeth.
 This restorative treatment is a non-invasive way of filling the gaps left by lost teeth.

 Anyone who has lost a tooth or teeth may benefit from having a dental bridge.
 Bridges can help to remedy a number of problems created by missing teeth.
 These include physical issues such as difficulty chewing and speaking or persistent headaches and emotional hang-ups such as a lack of confidence or self-esteem.

 Dental bridges vary in style and your dentist will be able to advise on the type that is best suited to your personal needs.
 If you are missing just one or two teeth, you may be offered a traditional fixed bridge.
-For this, crowns are bonded to healthy teeth either side of a gap, thus supporting the bridge and a prosthesis.
+For this, crowns are bonded to the healthy teeth either side of a gap, thus supporting the bridge and dental prosthesis.

 If you only have one healthy tooth adjacent to a gap, a cantilever bridge may be suggested.
 This type of bridge involves just one crown being fitted to a healthy tooth to support a dental prosthesis.